The hours of subsidised care you can get per fortnight depends on the hours of recognised activities you do.

 - paid work including being self employed

-- paid or unpaid leave, including paid or unpaid parental leave
+- paid or unpaid leave, including paid or unpaid parental or maternity leave

 - doing an approved course of education or study

 - doing training to improve work skills or employment prospects